The following table shows a list of all the DQL operators.

 Durations aren't supported.

 The operator searches the pattern in the tokens of a string.
-Its behaviour depends on the data type of the field on the left side:
+Its behavior depends on the data type of the expression on the left side:

 Operation